-What Does CoQ10 Do in Your Body?
+CoQ10 - Super Antioxidant.
+What does CoQ10 Do in Your Body?

 CoQ10 is the fundamental ingredient for energy production in every cell

 CoQ10 IGNITES the spark for energy production in the cell mitochondria (the energy production "factories"inside our cells).
 CoQ10 shuttles electrons (extracted from food) back and

 In more detail

 of the electron transport chain (respiratory chain) in the mitochondria

 where energy derived by a process called oxidative phosphorylation from the

 products of fatty acid, protein and carbohydrate metabolism is converted into

 biological energy called adenosine triphosphate (ATP) that drives cellular

 machinery and all biosynthetic processes.
 CoQ10 functions as an essential